adrhill/julia-ml-course/website/test.md

 Every time you run your tests through Pkg's `test` command, Julia resolves a fresh virtual environment for testing.
 It also runs the **entire** test suite.
 This is great for the purpose of reproducibility but it can waste a lot of time when you want to quickly iterate on a project with many dependencies.

-The package [TestEnv.jl](https://github.com/JuliaTesting/TestEnv.jl) allows you to quickly activate a copy of your test environment using the function `TestEnv.activate()`.
+The package [TestEnv.jl](https://github.com/JuliaTesting/TestEnv.jl) allows you to activate a copy of your test environment using the function `TestEnv.activate()`.
 By [adding `using TestEnv` to your `startup.jl`](/repl), it is always available to you.

 Once you activated your test environment, you can manually include individual test files.